frankliu-eit-kth/HangmanGame/readme.txt

 				by opening a server socket( default TCP), and constantly listen to new request and pass the client socket to the handler( which will run serving logic) communicate with client:
-				in client handler open the io stream by the client socket and then use read and write functions to communicate and of course by different handlers for different clients there wil be multithreads run service logic:
+				in client handler open the io stream by the client socket and then use read and write functions to communicate and of course by different handlers for different clients there will be multithreads run service logic:
 				in handler, use controller to run the service logic